Diversity, Equity, and Inclusion

 Osher Center educators developed and lead the Interprofessional Standardized Patient Exercise, a simulated, team-based clinical case exercise required of all UCSF health professions students in all schools.
 The “patient” is played by a trained actor whose race/ethnicity reflects one or more of the four most populous demographic categories in San Francisco.
 Additionally, Osher Center researchers study videos of the exercise to analyze the impact of race and ethnicity on the delivery of care.

-As an integrative medicine center that values the importance of human connection with the natural world, the UCSF Osher Center community acknowledges that our building rests on the unceded ancestral homeland of the Ramaytush Ohlone peoples, the original inhabitants of the San Francisco Peninsula.
+As an integrative health center that values the importance of human connection with the natural world, the UCSF Osher Center community acknowledges that our building rests on the unceded ancestral homeland of the Ramaytush Ohlone peoples, the original inhabitants of the San Francisco Peninsula.
 We honor the stewardship and resistance of the Ramaytush Ohlone people.